bobbyiliev/host-node/README.md

 - Domain name: Make sure to omit the `www.` and `http[s]://`.
 - GitHub repository: Make sure to use the full repository name, e.g. `https://github.com/bobbyiliev/nodejs-example.git`
 - Port: The port on which the application will be running on. **Each application must have a unique port**!
-You should define the Node application as an environment variable called `PORT` in order to use this feature.

 ## Rundown of the script